-I have a ‘no drama’ approach to life and business.
-I’m 100% committed to providing a service that takes up as little as your time as possible.
-As well as writing high quality content, I try to keep the processes clear and simple, so you have a great customer experience.
+My approach to life and business is no drama.
+I’m 100% committed to providing a high quality service that takes up as little as your time as possible.
+As well as writing decent copy/content, I try to keep the processes clear and simple, so you have a great customer experience.

 How it works (at a glance):